 I see you.
 Questioning how you got here.
 Wondering why in the world your child is struggling to learn.

 I see you.
-Asking if homeschooling was the right choice, and wondering if THAT is the reason why he can’t grasp the concept.
+Asking if homeschooling special needs children was the right choice, and wondering if THAT is the reason why he can’t grasp the concept.

 I see you.
 Fighting for your child.
 Fighting for his needs.
 Fighting to find a way to break through.